james-txt/pocketwallet/README.md

 # pocket Wallet

-Non-custodial cryptocurrency wallet as an web extension for your browser.
+Like the wallet in your pocket, pocket Wallet is a non-custodial cryptocurrency wallet that serves as a web extension for your browser.
-Providing ability to manage tokens, NFTs and to make transfers.
+It provides the ability to manage tokens, NFTs, and make transfers.

 ![pwalletpreview](docs/pwalletprev.png?raw=true "main")